afrenchee/AI_BOOTCAMP_Group_Project_2/README.md

 1. **Can PCE lead to predictions of the Federal Reserve interest rates?**
 PCE in conjunction with the Consumer Price Index(CPI) and inflation rate are commonly referenced in Federal Reserve interest rate adjustments.

-3. **Which model performed the highest in predicting the federal rate movement.**
+2. **Which model performed the highest in predicting the federal rate movement.**
 ![Model Performance Comparison](Graphs/ModelGraph.png)

-4. **How can predicting Federal Reserve rate movements benefit consumers and businesses?**
+3. **How can predicting Federal Reserve rate movements benefit consumers and businesses?**
-   - [Chart Placeholder]
+The ability to predict movements in Federal Reserve interest rates can help individuals secure favorable loan and mortgage rates before potential increases, saving significant costs over time.
+For companies, it enables better financial planning, such as optimizing borrowing strategies and adjusting investment decisions to mitigate risks.
+Investors can use these predictions to anticipate market shifts, make informed decisions on bonds, stocks, and other assets, and capitalize on opportunities influenced by changing interest rates.

 ## Challenges Encountered
 1. **Feature Scaling:**